georgeliu95/TensorRT/samples/python/efficientdet/README.md

 The script has a few additional arguments:

-* `--batched_nms_plugin` allows falling back to the legacy [Batched NMS](../../../plugin/batchedNMSPlugin) TensorRT plugin where the new [Efficient NMS](../../../plugin/efficientNMSPlugin) plugin is not available.
-Using the Batched NMS plugin will result in substantially slower inference times however.
 * `--nms_threshold` allows overriding the NMS score threshold value.
 The runtime latency of the EfficientNMS plugin is sensitive to the score threshold used, so it's a good practice to set this value as high as possible, while still fulfilling your application requirements, to reduce latency as much as possible.
+* `--legacy_plugins` allows falling back to older plugins on systems where a version lower than TensorRT 8.0 is installed.
+This will result in substantially slower inference times however.

 ### Build TensorRT Engine